This article looks at how to debug a containerized Django App in Visual Studio Code (VS Code).

 mode.
 If so, we then make sure that the debugger is not attached if it's a reload of Django (if you change some code while the server is running).

-command starts the debug server.
-You can also block execution until the debugger is attached with wait_for_attach()
+method starts the debug server.
+You can also block execution until the debugger is attached with wait_for_client()

 :

-Since ptvsd will run on port 3000, we need to expose that port to the host.
+Since debugpy will run on port 3000, you need to expose that port to the host.
 If you're using Docker Compose, you can expose the port like so:

 If you're not using Compose, make sure to expose the ports when you run the container: